npanuhin/Bing-Wallpaper-Archive/README.md

 > If you only need images, **you can skip loading the API files altogether**!
 Simply make a request to the storage URL using the format specified above (if 404 is returned, then sadly we don't have this image) -->

 > [!Important]
-> Feel free to use the API files and images, but please **avoid sending frequent requests** (for images this would incur additional costs for me on Google Cloud Storage).
+> Feel free to use the API files and images, but please **avoid sending frequent requests** (for images this would incur additional costs for me).
 >
 > If you need to make frequent requests to the API files, I recommend downloading and caching them locally (they are updated only once a day).
 The same applies to the images (although this will be quite difficult to implement).
 >